 What to Look for When Picking a Microblader

-As you can tell from recent headlines, the results you get from permanent cosmetics are very dependent on the skill of the practitioner.
+The results you get from permanent cosmetics are very dependent on the skill of the practitioner.

 Much like tattooing, there’s an art to microblading brows.
 The brows need to be customised to suit your face – the right brows can balance out your features, while the wrong brows will just look… wrong.